 Primary Emphasis

 Esther 3 contributes to the Christ-centered storyline by showing the covenant people under a death sentence.
 If the Jewish people are annihilated, the messianic promise appears threatened.
-The chapter therefore participates in the larger biblical pattern in which hostility rises against the seed of promise, yet God preserves His redemptive plan.
-The decree of death also creates a narrative context in which mediation, identification, and reversal will become necessary, themes that find their ultimate fulfillment in Christ, who enters His people’s death sentence and secures their deliverance through His own death and resurrection.
+The chapter therefore participates in the larger biblical pattern in which hostility rises against the seed of promise, yet God preserves his redemptive plan.
+The decree of death also creates a narrative context in which mediation, identification, and reversal will become necessary, themes that find their ultimate fulfillment in Christ, who enters his people’s death sentence and secures their deliverance through his own death and resurrection.

 Chapter Contribution